chuu-n/chuu-n.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: <a href='#'>Affiliations</a>.
+---

+## Affiliations
 Research Associate at [The Memory and Aging Lab](https://duartelab.la.utexas.edu/) & [The Developmental Cognitive Neuroscience Lab](https://labs.la.utexas.edu/church-lang/) at The University of Texas at Austin, Department of Psychology.

 profile:
   align: right